telerik/blazor-docs/components/treelist/templates/filter.md

 Note that a treelist keeps parent items when filtering should show child items.
 For example, try filtering with a Min value of 50+ to leave only root-level items in this sample.

-<TelerikTreeList Data="@Data" FilterMode="@TreeListFilterMode.FilterRow"
+<TelerikTreeList Data="@TreeListData" FilterMode="@TreeListFilterMode.FilterRow"
                  Pageable="true" IdField="Id" ParentIdField="ParentId" Width="850px">
     <TreeListColumns>
         <TreeListColumn Field="Name" Expandable="true" Width="320px" Filterable="false" />
         <TreeListColumn Field="Id" Filterable="false" Width="100px" />
             <TreeListColumn Field="Age" Width="350px">
                 <FilterCellTemplate>
                 @{
                     // we store a reference to the filter context to use in the business logic
                     // you can also use it inline in the template, like with the Clear button below theFilterContext = context;
                 }

                     <label for="min">Min:&nbsp;</label>
                     <TelerikNumericTextBox Id="min"